balena-io/docs/pages/faq/troubleshooting/faq.md

 **Note:** If you do not see an option to choose a starter or microservices fleet type, a multicontainer compatible OS version has not yet been released for the selected device type.

-If you are running a Docker-in-Docker setup, which builds a single fleet container on the {{ $names.company.lower }} servers but has a `docker-compose.yml` file at the root of the project, you'll want to rename the file to something like `dind-compose.yml`.
+If you are running a Docker-in-Docker setup, which builds a single container on the {{ $names.company.lower }} servers but has a `docker-compose.yml` file at the root of the project, you'll want to rename the file to something like `dind-compose.yml`.
 Then when you run Docker Compose in your container, you can use the `-f` flag with the new file name: `docker-compose -f dind-compose.yml up`.

 ##### Can I mix device types in a fleet?